Network Events#

 StartAcquisition

-– Starts data aquisition
+– Starts data acquisition

 StopAcquisition

-– Stops data aquisition
+– Stops data acquisition

 StartRecord [RecordNode=record_node_id] [CreateNewDir=1] [RecDir=recording_directory_path] [PrependText=some_text] [AppendText=some_text]